 Bunnings via Brunswick Investment Project Pty Ltd have gone to VCAT.
-The case number for the VCAT case is P1683/2020.
-It is important that if you have lodged with VCAT to attend all sessions..
+The VCAT case number is P1683/2020..

 Bunnings is proposing to build a massive 15.4 metre-high building on Glenlyon Rd, that extends all the way back to Pitt St. This huge building would be unprecedented for Glenlyon Rd, and the site borders residential homes on every boundary, and backs on to Pitt St, which is a quiet no-thru-road.
 A Bunnings in this location would bring undue negative impacts to residents, local businesses, and the existing amenity of the area.